When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 2. The Gargantuan Mountains and Enormous Glaciers

-Its diverse landscapes range from sweeping arid desert plains to vast, towering ranges of ice-covered peaks to temperate forest valleys brimming with wild-flowers.
+Pakistan is home to an astonishing variety of climates.
+Its diverse landscapes range from sweeping arid desert plains to vast, towering ranges of ice-covered peaks to temperate forest valleys brimming with wildflowers.

+Few countries on Earth can match the varied beauty and mystique of Pakistan.
 In the furthest northern reaches of the country, the Karakoram Mountains dominate the skyline.

 These daunting peaks are often mistakenly included among the neighboring Himalayas, a testament to their grand scale.

-Having participated in expeditions across these glaciers, Will Hatton describes them as “like worlds unto themselves,” reflecting on the surreal experience of being surrounded by miles of ice at the top of the world.
+Having participated in and led expeditions across these glaciers, Will Hatton describes them as “like worlds unto themselves,” reflecting on the surreal experience of being surrounded by miles of ice at the top of the world.

-Though Will has also spent many months exploring the Himalayas through several countries, he still regards the Karakoram mountains to be the most stunning he has ever seen – and a real paradise for trekkers.
+Though Will has also spent many months exploring the Himalayas through several countries, he still regards the Karakoram mountains to be the most stunning he has ever seen – and a natural paradise for trekkers.
+All found in a place many would never expect it to be.

 3. The Wealth of History in Pakistan